 The Doe Thornburg Scholarship offers one award of $1,000 sponsored by International Women Associates (IWA) of Chicago and open only to UIC and Northwestern University students.
 Those eligible to apply must be current undergraduate females who are US citizens or US permanent residents with a minimum 3,0 GPA.
 Applicants must be accepted into an approved study abroad program.
 Apply directly through the IWA website.
 Application deadline is May 1st.

 Chancellor Michael Amiridis has graciously supported the launch of a new scholarship to encourage first-generation, first-year undergraduate students to study abroad.
 Visit this page for more details about this scholarship.

-The Office of Global Engagement is accepting applications for up to ten (10) AY 2021-2022 “John and Grace Nuveen Grants for Study Abroad.”
+The Office of Global Engagement accepts applications for the “John and Grace Nuveen Grants for Study Abroad” each academic year with one application cycle in the fall semester and one in the spring semester.
 The amount of these grants will not exceed $1,000.

 These awards are intended to encourage students’ participation in UIC study abroad programs, as a vital element of our global engagement vision to “serve the citizens of Chicago and the world by being an international leader in research, scholarship, and innovation, and by creating a globally connected campus community which supports faculty, staff, and students as they address the challenges and opportunities of the 21st century.”

 Nuveen Study Abroad Grants will be given to full-time degree-seeking undergraduate and graduate students who clearly demonstrate that their participation in their chosen study abroad program will support their academic, professional and personal goals.
 Preference will be given to students participating in UIC exchange and faculty-directed programs.
 In addition, preference will be given to students who come from student populations that are traditionally underrepresented.